eProsima/Fast-DDS-docs/docs/advanced.rst

 The server unique identifier ``GuidPrefix``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This belongs to the RTPS specification and univocally identifies each DDS participant.
-It consist on 12 bytes and is basically a key in the DDS domain.
-In the server-client discovery it has the purpose to link a *server* to its *clients*.
+It consists on 12 bytes and is a key in the DDS domain.
+In the server-client discovery, it has the purpose to link a *server* to its *clients*.
 Note that there is an auxiliary **ReadguidPrefix** method to populate the ``GuidPrefix`` using a ``string``.
 It must be mandatorily specified in: *server side* and *client side* setups.

 Server side setup
 """""""""""""""""
-The examples below shown how to manage the corresponding enum attribute and XML tag:
+The examples below show how to manage the corresponding enum attribute and XML tag:

 .. code-block:: bash